 Materials and Processes

-ATOs are responsible for properly pre-screening for math skills or administering math-skill tests for students in all NDT methods.
+RTOs are responsible for properly pre-screening for math skills or administering math-skill tests for students in all NDT methods.

 Radiation Safety Training

-For Radiographic Testing (RT) only, as a pre-requisite to training, candidates must complete radiation safety training (minimum 8 hours) provided by an ATO.
+For Radiographic Testing (RT) only, as a pre-requisite to training, candidates must complete radiation safety training (minimum 8 hours) provided by an RTO.
 The training must be in accordance with the NRCan NDTCB accepted radiation safety curriculum.
 An end-of-course exam is not required.

 Level 1 and Level 2 NDT Training Requirements